Within Close Range: Anita

 Forever to watch from the shade of a tree,

-where I marveled at my elastic friend,
+where I marvel at my elastic friend,

-who could bend,
+who can bend,

 and bend,